 Step 1: Launch the Settings app on your iPhone

-Step 2: Navigate to the General → Accessibility section.
+Step 2: Navigate to the Accessibility section, and select the Audio/Visual cell.

-Step 3: Toggle the LED Flash for Alerts switch to the ON position under the Hearing heading.
+Step 3: Toggle the LED Flash for Alerts switch to the ON position.

 That’s it, now your iPhone’s flash will blink three times when notifications for incoming calls, texts and other alerts hit your handset.
 To disable the notification light—excuse me, LED flash for alerts—toggle the setting to the OFF position.